 Saline graduated from Charlotte Central High in 1944, served in the Army during WWII, then graduated from Clemson University in 1951.
 He was on his own for about a decade then in 1958, he practiced architecture as Helms and Saline with his grandfather, Marvin W. Helms, until the latter's death in 1960.
-He retired in 1994 after 44 years as a Charlotte architect.
+He later partnered with Benjamin F. Sides as Saline and Sides.
+Saline retired in 1994 after 44 years as a Charlotte architect.
 According to his son Frank, Saline only designed two Modernist houses, shown below.

 1962 - The Marvin Saline Residence, 2119 Collingdale, Charlotte.
 Saline added a pool in the mid-60's which is no longer there.
 As of 2011 owned by Charles D. McNeil Trust.
 Sold in 2012 to Justin Lucas and Sarah Testa.